Sam Bell (Florida politician)

 Samuel P. Bell III (May 21, 1939 – March 14, 2023) was an American politician.
 He served as a Democratic member for the 28th and 30th district of the Florida House of Representatives.

 Life and career

 Bell was born May 21, 1939 in Charleston, West Virginia to minister and teacher Sam Bell.
 He attended Dartmouth College and Duke University.

 In 1974, Bell was elected to represent the 30th district of the Florida House of Representatives, succeeding Gary R. Cunningham.
-He served until 1982, when he was succeeded by Tom C. Brown.
-In the same year, he was elected to represent the 28th district, succeeding Hamilton D. Upchurch.
+He served until 1982, when he was succeeded by Tom Brown.
+In the same year, he was elected to represent the 28th district, succeeding Hamilton Upchurch.
 He served until 1988, when he was succeeded by Richard S. Graham.

 Bell died on March 14, 2023, at the age of 83.